phinziegler/Senior-Project-Group-18/README.md

 [Click here](https://tricks-of-the-trade.herokuapp.com/) to see the site!

 ## Context
-This project was made for our senior year capstone at CWRU.
+This project was made for our senior year capstone at Case Western Reserve University.